tymyrddin/purple/source/docs/audits/iso27001/base-camp-check.md

 - "I think someone did it" (no accountability)
 - Documents with no dates, versions, or authors

-Why it matters: Auditors love evidence.
+Auditors love evidence.
 If you can't prove it happened, it didn't happen.
 "Trust us" doesn't work in audits.

 Fix: Implement simple recording mechanisms (spreadsheets, forms, logs).
 Evidence doesn't need to be complicated.
 It just needs to exist and be accessible.